Class Advisors Wear Many Different Hats

 - Keep in touch with classmates throughout the year, encouraging them to enroll early for the next year’s session.

-- Encourage participants who received their IOM Graduate Recognition to take advantage of the opportunities available to graduates, including volunteering as a Class Advisor or Board of Regents member and following Institute on social media.
+- Encourage participants who received their IOM Graduate Recognition to take advantage of the opportunities available to graduates, including volunteering as a Class Advisor or member of the Board of Regents and following Institute on social media.

 The Class Advisor Roles and Responsibilities is available here as a PDF for more efficient printing.